wobey96/FantasyEngine/README.md

 ### Graphics Programming Community <3

-Special Shout-out to Angel Ortiz and Kostas Anagnostou.
-They were the ones who encouraged me to start this project and helped me a lot with their knowledge and experience in graphics programming!
+Special shout-out to Angel Ortiz and Kostas Anagnostou.
+They were the first people I reached out to about graphics programming.
+Very helpful and supportive!